unoplatform/uno/doc/blog/201906-porting-windows-calculator.md

 ## Anatomy of the Windows Calculator

 The Windows Calculator is an interesting and not-so-simple piece of software.
-The simple initial UI you get displayed upon launch can be deceiving.
+The simple initial UI you see upon launch can be deceiving.
 Of course, that is a good UX choice Microsoft made as most uses of the calculator are rather simple ones.
 However, the calculator is complex both in the way it was coded over the years, as well as the advanced functions it has.